 Seperate your Egg Yolks and Whites.
 Keep the Egg Whites in the fridge for another recipe.

-Bake for 12 to 15 minutes, then carefully place the cookies on a cooling rack until completely cool.
-Keep in an air-tight container for up to 3 days.
+Bake for 15 to 18 minutes or until golden.
+Take out of the oven and transfer over a cooling rack until completely cool.
+Store in an air-tight container at room temperature for up to 5 days.

-If the dough seems to be too soft to lift, place it over a flat tray and leave in the fridge for 5 to 10 minutes to harden.
+If the dough seems to be too soft to lift, place the dough back in the fridge for 5 to 10 minutes to harden.

 Recipe provided by "A Baking Journey" - https://www.abakingjourney.com